Obie Trice: Personal life

+Trice's first child, a daughter, was born in 1998.
+He has credited her birth as motivation for him to get serious with music.

 Shootings

-On December 31, 2005, Trice's car was shot six times and while driving on the Lodge Expressway by Wyoming Avenue in Detroit.
-One of the bullets hit him in the head.
+On December 31, 2005, Trice's car was shot six times and while driving on the Lodge Expressway by Wyoming Avenue in Detroit; one of the bullets penetrated his head.
 Trice was able to drive off the expressway, where his girlfriend waved down the police.
 He was taken to Providence Hospital and released later that day.
 Doctors contemplated whether or not to remove the bullet.
 As it was too dangerous to operate, the bullet is still lodged in his skull.

 TMZ reported on December 6, 2019, that Trice was arrested for shooting his girlfriend's son.
 On July 8, 2020, Trice was sentenced to 90 days in the Oakland County Jail in Michigan from charges related to the shooting.

 Meeting with Michigan State Senator

 On April 22, 2011, Trice met with Michigan State Senator Virgil Smith Jr. to discuss providing local artists with entertainment venues.